Bellary Raghava: Early life

 Raghava studied at Bellary High School and at Christian College, Madras.
 He then practiced law after graduating from Madras Law College in 1905.
 Aged 12, he founded Shakespeare Club in Ballari and played in Shakespeare dramas.
 Raghava also portrayed main characters in various dramas in the Sreenivasarao Kolachalam's group "Sumanohara" in Bangalore.
 In 1909 he founded the Amateur Dramatic Association of Bangalore.

 Notable theatre works

 Harischandra, Padukapattabhishekamu, Savitri, Brihannala, Ramaraju charitra, Ramadasu, Tappevaridi, Saripadani sangatulu, etc. were his noted dramas.
 He visited various countries like Sri Lanka, England, France, Germany and Switzerland and gave seminars and lectures on Indian drama art.
 He advocated and developed the naturalistic style in acting.
 He was very particular that women should always play female roles on the stage.
 In 1927 he went to England and took part in English dramas with Laurence Olivier and Charles Laughton.
 His presentation of Tappevaridi by Rajamannar in 1930 in Madras, has received critical reception as a momentous event heralding a new era in Telugu theatre.

 Cinema

 In 1936, Raghava played Duryodhana in H. M. Reddy's Draupadi Maanasamrakshanam.
-He then acted in Raithu Bidda (1939) and Chandika (1940), and has garnered critical acclaim.
+He then acted in Raithu Bidda (1939) and Chandika (1940), and garnered critical acclaim.